sdlarsen1/c379_w17/a1/README.md

 # Assignment 1

-This is the folder for CMPUT 379 - Assignment 1
+This is the folder for CMPUT 379 - Assignment 1, Created by Stephen Larsen & Hayden Bauder

+All driver files are in the /tests sub-directory along with its own Makefile and README, named TESTS.txt.

+The top-level Makefile calls commands in the sub-level Makefile and has more specific documentation within the comments.
+It is recommended to run ```make clean``` before testing with a new pattern.

 ## License
 ```